OBSERVABILITY PLATFORM

 If you manage Chronosphere resources in code with Terraform, the changes to buckets and the migration to collections both require action.

-To use the migrated chronosphere_bucket resource, upgrade the Terraform provider for Chronosphere to at least version 0.40.
+To use the migrated chronosphere_bucket resource, upgrade the Chronosphere Terraform provider to at least version 0.40.

 Update resource properties